alephium/www/src/content/news/danube-upgrade-everything-you-need-to-know-faq/index.md

 ---
-title: 'Danube Upgrade: Everything You Need to Know + FAQ'
+title: "Danube Upgrade: Everything You Need to Know + FAQ"
-description: "Learn everything you need to know about the Danube Upgrade on Alephium, including comprehensive FAQ and details about the major network upgrade activated on July 15, 2025."
+description: Learn everything you need to know about the Danube Upgrade on Alephium, including comprehensive FAQ and details about the major network upgrade activated on July 15, 2025.
+seoDescription: Alephium Danube Upgrade FAQ - everything you need to know about major network upgrade.
+Comprehensive guide to July 15, 2025 activation.
 date: 2025-07-16T12:00:00.000Z
-seoDescription: "Alephium Danube Upgrade FAQ - everything you need to know about major network upgrade.
-Comprehensive guide to July 15, 2025 activation."
-spotlight: true
+spotlight: false
 featuredImage: danube3.webp
 ---